changliu789/changliu789.github.io/_pages/about.md

 Welcome to my webpage!

-I am a Ph.D. candidate in Economics at City University of Hong Kong.
-I expect to graduate in May 2026.
+I received my Ph.D. degree in economics from the City University of Hong Kong in 2026.

 [comment]: I am particularly interested in studying the ...